The Great Sphinx: She was the Lioness Mehit who Guarded an Ancient Archive

 The name of Mehit as written on the Wepemnefret stela consists of three signs, which have been interpreted by some Egyptologists as: 1) Coiled Rope or Whip; 2) Bread or Bread Loaf; and 3) Recumbent Lioness.
 Intriguingly, according to E. A. Wallis Budge, the name of Mehit can mean “A Uraeus [the sacred serpent or snake] on the brow of Ra [Re, the Egyptian god of the Sun]” (E. A. W. Budge, 1920, An Egyptian Hieroglyphic Dictionary in Two Volumes.
 London: John Murray).
 Thus, Mehit is associated with the Sun, and indeed throughout much of mythology around the world the Sun is represented by, or associated with, a lion (for instance, in classical Western astrology, the Sun is associated with and rules the zodiacal sign of the lion, Leo).
 Returning to Mehit, among other functions, in Egyptian mythology she was an enforcer of Ra’s will on Earth.
 According to Budge, the name and word Mehit also has the meaning of Rain or Flood – that is, a flood or floods caused by torrential rains.
 As we point out in the Archaeological Discovery paper, Mehit connects the idea of a solar lioness and the Sun with prehistoric (ancient to the ancient Egyptians) torrential rains and flooding.

 Why would the Sun and a solar lioness be associated with torrential rains and flooding?
 Based on the evidence, I believe this harkens back to the end of the last ice age (circa 9700 BCE) when a major solar outburst (or outbursts) snapped Earth out of its last ice age, concurrently melting glaciers and evaporating massive amounts of water that subsequently fell as torrential rains, causing widespread flooding (and in coastal areas exacerbated by the rise in sea levels at the end of the last ice age).
-This I discuss in my book Forgotten Civilization: The Role of Solar Outbursts in Our Past and Future (2012, Inner Traditions).
+This I discuss in my book Forgotten Civilization.
 I am convinced, based on the overwhelming evidence, as presented in both Forgotten Civilization and Origins of the Sphinx, that the original proto-Sphinx – which we can now demonstrate was the lioness Mehit – dates back to the 11th millennium BCE or earlier.
 (Remember that the statue was not initially a Sphinx; the original head was re-carved in early dynastic times.)
 And why does the current Sphinx show evidence of extreme weathering and deep erosion due to rainfall?
 Because it was subjected to the torrential rains caused by the solar outburst that ended the last ice age.
 In the name of Mehit the ancient dynastic Egyptians encoded and memorialized the solar outburst and accompanying torrential rains of circa 9700 BCE.
 Furthermore, this occurred during the Age of Leo, at which time the proto-Sphinx, the lioness Mehit, faced the Sun located in the constellation of Leo as together the Sun and Leo rose in the sky on the morning of the vernal equinox.

 There is another provocative aspect of Mehit that I want to point out.
 In some of the depictions of the lioness she is shown wearing three or four ornamental neck-rings (these can be distinctly seen in the depictions of the lioness on Wepemnefret’s stela and the wood panel of Hesy-Re, but are absent from the depictions on Hemiunu’s statue and Djer’s seal).
 On the actual Great Sphinx an apparent “neck-ring” was also present up until very recent times, as best seen in nineteenth and early-twentieth century photos (it has since been obscured by modern repairs and reconstructions to the Sphinx).
 Possibly the original proto-Sphinx was carved with neck-rings, or possibly the apparent “neck-ring” observed on the Great Sphinx is a feature that developed due to weathering and erosion of the rock, which was then interpreted as a neck-ring by the dynastic Egyptians.
 Either way, the appearance of a “neck-ring” feature on the actual Great Sphinx and the depiction of neck-rings on the lioness Mehit further corroborates the association of these two entities – at one time the statue now known as the Great Sphinx took the form of the lioness Mehit.